msoumik78/msoumik78.github.io/_posts/2017-08-22-why-use-NoSQL.markdown

 the number of people living in the planet some 80 years back !!!

 So the question that we are facing now is how do we manage this huge amount of data and also economically store/ retrieve the same.
-One thing is for sure – this huge volume of data can’t be efficiently and economically managed using standard RDBMS solutions.
+One thing is for sure – this huge volume of data can’t be efficiently /economically managed using standard RDBMS solutions.
 This has given rise to a completely different genre of databases which are commonly referred as *NoSQL databases*.
 At the moment, there are 150+ types of NoSQL databases.
 Although each one of them tends to vary from the other in some way or the other – following are some common properties that can be attributed to all types of NoSQL databases:
 * They don’t support standard ANSI SQL syntax
 * They don't support ACID properties and tranactions